gabrielvascodagama/gabrielvascodagama/README.md

-- 👋 Hi, I’m @gabrielvascodagama
+- 👋 Oi, eu sou @gabrielvascodagama
-- 👀 I’m interested in veterinaria
+- 👀 Tenho interesse em veterinária
-- 🌱 I’m currently learning computação
+- 🌱 Atualmente estou aprendendo computação
-- 💞️ I’m looking to collaborate on em tudo
+- 💞️ Estou procurando colaborar em tudo
-- 📫 How to reach me andando
+- 📫 Como pode me achar andando
 <!---
 gabrielvascodagama/gabrielvascodagama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.